YukiSakamoto/HartreeFock_solver/README.md

 The implementation is based on the "Modern Quantum Chemistry" by Szabo and Ostland"

-Since the molecular integrals are evaluated by the methods of Taketa, Huzinaga and Oohata, this program could calculated not only the S orbitals, but also, P and D orbitals.
+Since the molecular integrals are evaluated by the methods of Taketa, Huzinaga and Oohata, this program could calculate not only the S orbitals, but also P and D orbitals (but TOO SLOW!).

 Build and Run
 ------------